1961 President Airlines Douglas DC-6 crash

+Airline

+President Airlines was a supplemental air carrier (at the time, a charter/scheduled airline hybrid), that in 1960 bought the airline certificate of California Eastern Airways, a carrier that had mainly operated under contract for the US government.
+The airline went out of business shortly after this accident.

 Aircraft and occupants

-The aircraft involved in the accident was a Douglas DC-6B registered N90773.
+The aircraft involved was a Douglas DC-6B registered as N90773.
 It first flew in 1953 and was powered by four Pratt & Whitney R-2800 engines.
-The aircraft's occupants on the accident flight consisted of 77 passengers and six crew members.
+The aircraft's occupants on the accident flight consisted of 77 passengers and 6 crew members.

-The passengers were mostly German farmers on their way to the U.S. for a three-week study tour.

 Accident

 The aircraft was on a non-scheduled international passenger flight from Düsseldorf, Germany to Chicago with stopovers in Shannon and Gander, Newfoundland for refueling.
 Shortly after takeoff from Shannon Airport's runway 24, the pilots were cleared for a right-hand turn, but they instead turned left and kept turning until the aircraft had reached a bank angle of about 90 degrees or more.
 Unable to recover, the aircraft plummeted into the River Shannon 5,000 ft. from the end of the runway.
 There were no survivors among the 83 passengers and crew.

+Cause

 Subsequent investigations indicate that the crash probably resulted from a malfunctioning attitude indicator, a fault in the starboard ailerons, or both.
 Poor weather conditions and crew fatigue were also cited as possible contributing factors.